rust-lang/rust/Readme.md

 For additional ways to use rustc_codegen_cranelift like the JIT mode see [usage.md](docs/usage.md).

+## Building and testing with changes in rustc code

+This is useful when changing code in `rustc_codegen_cranelift` as part of changing [main Rust repository](https://github.com/rust-lang/rust/).
+This can happen, for example, when you are implementing a new compiler intrinsic.

+Instruction below uses `$RustCheckoutDir` as substitute for any folder where you cloned Rust repository.

+You need to do this steps to successfully compile and use the cranelift backend with your changes in rustc code:

+1. `cd $RustCheckoutDir`
+2. Run `python x.py setup` and choose option for compiler (`b`).
+3. Build compiler and necessary tools: `python x.py build --stage=2 compiler library/std src/tools/rustdoc src/tools/rustfmt`
+   * (Optional) You can also build cargo by adding `src/tools/cargo` to previous command.
+4. Copy exectutable files from `./build/host/stage2-tools/<your hostname triple>/release`
+to `./build/host/stage2/bin/`.
+Note that you would need to do this every time you rebuilt `rust` repository.
+5. Copy cargo from another toolchain: `cp $(rustup which cargo) .build/<your hostname triple>/stage2/bin/cargo`
+   * Another option is to build it at step 3 and copy with other executables at step 4.
+6. Link your new `rustc` to toolchain: `rustup toolchain link stage2 ./build/host/stage2/`.
+7. (Windows only) compile y.rs: `rustc +stage2 -O y.rs`.
+8. You need to prefix every `./y.rs` (or `y` if you built `y.rs`) command by `rustup run stage2` to make cg_clif use your local changes in rustc.

+  * `rustup run stage2 ./y.rs prepare`
+  * `rustup run stage2 ./y.rs build`
+  * (Optional) run tests: `rustup run stage2 ./y.rs test`
+9. Now you can use your cg_clif build to compile other Rust programs, e.g. you can open any Rust crate and run commands like `$RustCheckoutDir/compiler/rustc_codegen_cranelift/dist/cargo-clif build --release`.

 ## Configuration

 See the documentation on the `BackendConfig` struct in [config.rs](src/config.rs) for all